hexalang/Hexa/docs/reference.md

 > Motor Industry Software Reliability Association (MISRA) is an automotive industry safety standard for systems programming languages.

 Hexa intentionally avoids "warnings" and instead relies solely either on "errors" or programmer wisdom and specific team practices (i.e. external tools).
-Every feature is either producing a compile-time error or is safe by default enough to trust the developer.
+Every feature either produces a compile-time error or is safe enough by default to trust the developer.

 # Syntax

-Keep in mind that Hexa is targeting output platforms like JavaScript/TypeScript, C/C++ and direct LLVM/WASM binaries.
-Syntax is designed to be as close to the output as possible both visually and semantically, yet still allows for automatic performance optimizations and advanced features.
+Keep in mind that Hexa targets output platforms like JavaScript/TypeScript, C/C++ and direct LLVM/WASM binaries.
+The syntax is designed to be as close to the output as possible both visually and semantically, while still allowing for automatic performance optimizations and advanced features.

 Semicolons are never required.
 Files are UTF-8 (with optional BOM skipping and an optional shebang at the first line, starting with `#!`, also skipped).
 The `.hexa` file contains an arbitrary number of top-level expressions without strict ordering.